Wells Fargo ATMs will add a card-free option

 "That's the game changer for us, that we'll be doing this to all of our ATMs," Wells Fargo spokeswoman Hilary O'Byrne told CNNMoney.

+Bank of America (BAC) already has the feature at about half its ATMs and plans to convert them all.
 JPMorgan Chase (JPM) is testing the card-free option in California, Florida and Ohio.
-Bank of America (BAC) is reportedly adding it, too.
-Bank of America did not immediately return a request for comment.

 Related: Wells Fargo notorious sales culture to get a makeover